Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 • Do not turn them upside down

-• Lift hind legs, keep front on ground
+• Lift the hind legs while keeping the front on the ground

-• Give five firm blows between shoulder blades
+• Give five firm blows between the shoulder blades

-• Use Heimlich: push up and forward just below rib cage
+• Apply the Heimlich: push up and forward just below the rib cage

-Critical reminder: Always visit your vet afterward — choking can cause hidden damage.
+Critical reminder: Always visit your vet afterward — choking can cause hidden internal damage even when your dog appears to recover fully.

 Bleeding: Controlling Blood Loss